-Due to its location in 15 acres of beautiful bluebell woods and manicured lawns, no traffic noise penetrates the calm of Rowhill Grange hotel and spa – its outdoor garden of tranquility would be rather ineffective if it did – and just minutes in coming off the M25 I was taking pictures of the bluebells and signs saying ‘Ducks crossing’ and feeling as I were deep in the Kent countryside.
+Due to its location in 15 acres of beautiful bluebell woods and manicured lawns, no traffic noise penetrates the calm of this luxury hotel and just minutes in coming off the M25 I was taking pictures of the bluebells and signs saying ‘Ducks crossing’ and feeling as I were deep in the Kent countryside.

 Having survived the Blitz, the house was converted into a country house hotel and restaurant in 1987 and acquired by its current owners in 1994.
 The original coaching house is still intact, next to the main building, and used for weddings and private parties.

 However while the outside is pleasingly traditional with stone chimneys and a stone terrace for al fresco drinks, the interior of Rowhill Grange is smart and modern, with a lounge popular for morning coffee and afternoon tea leading through to the main draw of the hotel, the Utopia spa.

-Reached through the lounge (where robes can be worn until dinner time) and down a flight of stairs, I wasn’t sure what to expect from the spa so I was pleasantly surprised by walking out to see a large hydrotherapy pool and a neighboring hot tub under a vast ceiling.
+Reached through the lounge (where robes can be worn until dinner time) and down a flight of stairs, I wasn’t sure what to expect from Rowhill Grange spa, so I was pleasantly surprised by walking out to see a large hydrotherapy pool and a neighboring hot tub under a vast ceiling.

-We had the pool to ourselves and the array of magazines meant we could happily relax all afternoon in between spa treatments: I had a very pleasant ‘Inner Peace’ massage which might be a bit too soft for some but was a lovely way to destress after the drive.
+We had the pool to ourselves and the array of magazines meant we could happily relax all afternoon in between spa treatments: I had a very pleasant ‘Inner Peace’ massage which might was a lovely way to destress after the drive.

-Named after plants (we were in Rhododendron) the bedroom was large well-equipped, with a Nespresso-style coffee machine, bottles of complimentary water, large TV, more magazines and a very smart bathroom with a huge bath and separate rainfall shower, both stocked with L’Occitene toiletries.
+Named after plants (we were in Rhododendron) our bedroom was large well-equipped, with a Nespresso-style coffee machine, bottles of complimentary water, large TV, more magazines and a very smart bathroom with a huge bath and separate rainfall shower, both stocked with L’Occitene toiletries.